DutyTTE: Deciphering Uncertainty in Origin-Destination Travel Time Estimation: Introduction

-\textbf{First, predicting a path that aligns with the ground truth is challenging.} Given an OD input, incorrect predictions at multiple steps during path prediction can lead to significant divergence between the predicted and actual paths, especially for long paths with distant OD pairs.
+\textbf{First, predicting a path that aligns with the ground truth is challenging.} Given an OD input, errors at multiple steps during path prediction can lead to significant divergence between the predicted and actual paths, especially for long paths with distant OD pairs.
 Such errors can accumulate, making the predicted path diverge from the actual path, which greatly hurts the accuracy of the quantified uncertainty in TTE.
-Traditional methods for path prediction typically involve modeling the weights of road segments, which are then integrated into search-based \\ algorithms~\cite{jain2021neuromlr} to generate a path step by step.
-More recent approaches~\cite{GDPICLR24} use deep neural networks to learn transition patterns among roads and generate paths autoregressively.
-These methods face challenges in predicting paths that closely match the ground truth due to limited solutions for mitigating error accumulation during the path prediction process. \textbf{Second, effectively modeling the impact of travel time in each road segment on overall travel time uncertainty under varying conditions is challenging}.
+Traditional methods for path prediction typically involve modeling the weights of road segments, which are then integrated into search-based algorithms~\cite{jain2021neuromlr, tian2023effective} to generate a path step by step.
+More recent approaches~\cite{GDPICLR24, mao2023drl4route} use deep neural networks to learn transition patterns among roads and generate paths autoregressively.
+These methods face challenges in predicting paths that closely match the ground truth due to limited solutions for mitigating error accumulation during path prediction.

+\textbf{Second, effectively modeling the impact of travel time in each road segment on overall travel time uncertainty under varying conditions is challenging}.
 Travel time in a segment varies across different trips and affects overall travel time uncertainty differently.
 As illustrated in Figure~\ref{fig:intro}, the travel time of \(e_6\) in trip 1, which starts at 8:00, is relatively certain since the statistical times during 7:50–8:00 are concentrated around 30 seconds.
 However, during 8:10–8:20, travel times of \(e_6\) become more varied, increasing the uncertainty for trip 2 which starts at 8:20.
 The varying travel time uncertainty in each segment, influenced by complex factors like traffic conditions and departure times, makes it difficult to accurately quantify overall travel time uncertainty.